Mubarakismail/Weather-Journal-App/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is the second required project to egFWD scholarship, this project aim to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
+## How to install
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+1. Clone project by this commend  `git clone https://github.com/Mubarakismail/Weather-Journal-App.git` in wanted directory
+2. Open CMD in folder of project and type command `npm install`
+3. After finishing installation of node modules write this command `node server.js` to run project
+4. Open your favorite browser and open your this URl `http://localhost:3000/`

-## Extras
+## Dependencies

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+* Local server (xampp, wamp)
+* Installing NodeJS in device
+* Browser
+* Connection to internet to show (font awesome icons)